Module java.xml

 This property behaves similar to that for DOMLS above, except that it is for the XSLTC Serializer and its value is a String.

-yes yes String yes/no no N/A No XSLTC Serializer 17
+String yes/no no N/A No XSLTC Serializer 17

 jdk.xml.cdataChunkSize Instructs the parser to return the data in a CData section in a single chunk when the property is zero or unspecified, or in multiple chunks when it is greater than zero.
-The parser shall split the data by linebreaks, and any chunks that are larger than the specified size to ones that are equal to or smaller than the size. yes yes Integer A positive integer.
+The parser shall split the data by linebreaks, and any chunks that are larger than the specified size to ones that are equal to or smaller than the size. yes Integer A positive integer.
 A value less than or equal to 0 indicates that the property is not specified.
 If the value is not an integer, a NumberFormatException is thrown.
 0 N/A No SAX

 StAX